jvvook/jupyterhub-shareduser/README.md

-# Multi-profile authenticator/spawner for user-wide Jupyterhub
+# Multi-profile plugin for user-wide Jupyterhub

 This extension simply turns Jupyterhub into Jupyterlab with multiple configurations identified by arbitrarily chosen names.
 Other things such as base directory and password are still shared.